-Introduction: Large crude oil and natural gas pipelines crisscross the Great Lakes Region along with rail transport of similar products.
+Large crude oil and natural gas pipelines crisscross the Great Lakes States along with rail transport of similar products.
 The growth of oil production in the north central United States and western Canada, much of which is transported to 11 refiners throughout the Great Lakes basin, has created many potential threats to several aquatic ecosystems.
-Moreover, along with these threats, comes the need to be able to effectively respond to an actual spill or pipeline rupture.
+Moreover, along with these threats, comes the need to be able to affectively respond to an actual spill or pipeline rupture.

-Details: The most immediate and highly controversial peril to the Great Lakes basin is the Enbridge Line 5 pipeline.
+The most immediate and highly controversial peril to the Great Lakes basin is the Enbridge Line 5 pipeline.
 Enbridge Line 5 is a massive 645-mile-long system that moves 23 million gallons of petroleum products per day from Superior, Wisconsin through Michigan to Sarnia, Ontario.
 According to Enbridge, Line 5 delivers 65% of the Upper Peninsula's propane and 55% of Michigan's propane needs.
 The pipeline was constructed in 1953 making it increasingly more susceptible to failure.
 The lingering problem with Line 5 is that it crosses the Straits of Mackinaw.
-As the line heads south from the Upper Peninsula north of Mackinaw City, its 30-inch diameter trunk splits into two 20-inch branches that lie on the bottom of the Straits until reaching Mackinaw City on the Lower Peninsula.
-There is the fear that this pipeline is outdated and could create an environmental disaster in one of the Great Lakes' most ecologically sensitive areas.
-Line 5 has spilled 29 times since 1968; fortunately, none of these spills occurred under the Straits.
-Because of the extremely strong bidirectional currents through the Straits, a rupture in Line 5 would cause severe effects on the drinking water, fish and wildlife, and the economies from Beaver Island in Lake Michigan to Rogers City and lower Lake Huron.
-In 2018, a near disaster was caused by a barge hooking Line 5 and several nearby electrical conductors with its anchor denting the pipeline, creating even more concern.
+As the line heads south from the Upper Peninsula north of Mackinaw City its 30" diameter trunk splits into two 20" branches that lie on the bottom of the straits until reaching Mackinaw City on the Lower Peninsula.
+As much as Enbridge touts the maintenance and safety practices currently being used, there is the fear that this pipeline is outdated and could create an environmental disaster in one of the Great Lakes most ecologically sensitive areas.
+Winter ice, seasonal flows, storms shipping and the lack of ships at the ready for clean-up will be factors when a spill occurs.
+Line 5 has spilled 29 times since 1968; fortunately, none of these to date occurred under the Straits.
+Because of the extremely strong bidirectional currents through the Straits, a rupture in

+Line 5 would cause severe effects for the drinking water, fish and wildlife, and the economies from Beaver Island in Lake Michigan to Rogers City and lower Lake Huron.
+In 2018 a near disaster was caused by a barge hooking Line 5 and several nearby electrical conductors with its anchor denting the pipeline and fueling even more concern.